marceaunahon/LIRIS-ACCELERAI-ethics-study/readme.md

     - **AcceptabilitySituationGUI** (*Acceptabilité*): presents a situation and the option chosen by the system.
 Ask the user to judge the option and decide if he should let the system act or intervene
 - A paramater (*Nombre de situations*) allows to choose how many situations will be presented for each couple of values in the ChoiceSituationGUI and AcceptabilitySituationGUI
 - The menu also asks what value you want to study
-- The results and data processing are in the nooteboks
+- The results and data processing are in the nootebok result_analysis.ipynb

 # Modules